-ADUs do not require parking if they are within a half mile of public transit or created within an existing space in your house or an accessory structure, like a garage or carport.
+ADUs do not require parking if they are within a half mile walking distance of public transit or created within an existing space in your house or an accessory structure, like a garage or carport.
 Additionally, no replacement parking is required for the main residence when a garage or carport is demolished or converted to create an ADU.
 Otherwise, parking requirements for ADUs are one parking space per unit or per bedroom (whichever is less).
 JADUs do not require parking.

 What about my HOA?

 Neither HOAs (Home Owners Associations) nor property CC&Rs (Covenants, Conditions and Restrictions) can “reasonably prohibit” development of an ADU or JADU.
 However, they can make it more time consuming and expensive for you.
 Read more about HOAs and ADUs on our blog.

 Can I sell the ADU separately from my house?

 Until recently, an ADU could not be sold separately from the primary residence.
 However, AB 1033 lets cities and counties decide whether to offer the option of condo conversion in their jurisdiction.
 This is a new development as of Fall 2023.

 Yes, an ADU is typically designated with a separate address for fire safety reasons (so the fire department would know where to go).